OWASP/www-project-threat-dragon/docs-2/usage/install/environment.md

 as this will not work from within a docker context.
 The `dotenv` package will automatically export the variables for you.

-Here is an example of a minimal DotEnv file, note that keys would need to be generated :
+Here is an example of a minimal DotEnv file, note that keys would need to be generated for it :

 ```text
 NODE_ENV=development